priyalviroja/security-paradox/src/epiphanies/the-human-firewall-myth.md

 <span class="epiphany-label">The Principle</span>

 <div class="principle-takeaway">
 "Humans are not firewalls.
-Design security that assumes human error, not human perfection.
-Make the secure path the easy path.
-Blame the system, not the person."
+Training doesn't prevent breaches—design does.
+Design for human fallibility, not human perfection.
+The best security systems assume people will make mistakes and build resilience around that reality."
 </div>
 </div>